GrowlyX/aware/README.md

  - Allow for traditional, lambda based subscriptions.

 ## Other information:
-lettuce-core is automatically shaded into the final shadowJar. kotlin-stdlib & kotlin-reflect are NOT.
+lettuce-core is automatically shaded into the final shadowJar. [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/) & kotlin-reflect are NOT.
- - Although aware has not been tested in a production enviornment, it has ran perfectly fine under multiple tests.
+ - Although aware has not been tested in a production environment, it has run perfectly fine under multiple tests.
+   - _All of aware's features have now been testing._

 ## Note:
 If you're using this in a **closed-source** project, please add `GrowlyX` to the project's author section.